jbr819/gwel/README.md

 ![flowchart](flowchart.png)

-Maintained and created by Jack Rich (j.b.c.rich@pgr.reading.ac.uk), Department of Crop Science, School of Agriculture, Policy, and Development; University of Reading as part of my PhD research.
+Maintained and created by Jack Rich, Department of Crop Science, School of Agriculture, Policy, and Development; University of Reading as part of my PhD research.

 ### 0 Install via PyPI